Work at the Museum this summer!

 • Conducting tours catered to specific ages.

-• With Marketing Chair, developing a social media and website presence for events and programs.
+• Developing a social media and website presence for events and programs.

 • Visitor desk duties including: admission, membership, donation and gift shop sales; stocking and managing the gift shop; tracking number of visitors; and answering inquiries regarding artifacts and galleries.